8600 series: Interior

 Passenger accommodation consists of ordinary-class 2+2 abreast reclining seats with a seat pitch of 980 mm and "Green car" (first class) 2+1 abreast reclining seats with a seat pitch of 1170 mm.
 Each seat is provided with an AC power outlet.
 The "Mc" car has a "Fresh Green" theme with light-green and dark-green seat covers; the "Tc" car has a "Shine Orange" theme, with orange and brown seat covers.
 The "Tc" car has a wider (900 mm) door for wheelchair accessibility, and includes a wheelchair space and universal access toilet.
 LED lighting is used throughout.

 History

-The first two pre-series set, E11 and E12, were delivered to Takamatsu Depot from the Kawasaki Heavy Industries factory in Kobe in February 2014.
+The first two pre-series sets, E11 and E12, were delivered to Takamatsu Depot from the Kawasaki Heavy Industries factory in Kobe in February 2014.
 Test running commenced in March.
 The trains entered service on Ishizuchi limited express services between Takamatsu and Matsuyama on 23 June 2014.

 The next four full-production sets (three-car sets E1 and E2 and two-car sets E13 and E14) were delivered from Kawasaki Heavy Industries in October 2015.

+In 2017, JR West borrowed two 8600 series sets to test the feasibility of pneumatic tilting on the Hakubi Line for a new rolling stock type for its Yakumo limited express services.
+The pneumatic tilting system proved unsuitable for the line, and JR West decided that the new rolling stock would use a pendular tilting system instead.

+Three-car set E3 was delivered from Kawasaki Heavy Industries in January 2018, entering service on 14 February.